GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 ## Configure data source and create dashboards

-In this section, you configure Grafana to use Stackdriver as the data source and create dashboards that will be used to visualize the health and status of your application.
+In this section, you configure Grafana to use Cloud Monitoring as the data source and create dashboards that will be used to visualize the health and status of your application.

-### Configure Stackdriver data source
+### Configure Cloud Monitoring data source

 1. In the Grafana UI, click **Add data source**.